CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_4.rst

        :answer_d: Your program is more likely than your friend’s to give answers with round off errors.
        :correct: b
        :feedback_a: Incorrect.
 Refer to feedback for answer choice (B).
        :feedback_b: Correct.
-Since the variable used in your program occupies more memory/has greater number of bits, it will have greater precision and range than the varibale used in your friend's program.
+Since the variable used in your program occupies more memory/has greater number of bits, it will have greater precision and range than the variable used in your friend's program.
 Thus a more accurate answer is received in your program when numbers are divided.
        :feedback_c: Incorrect.
 There will be cases in which precision will differ since the two variables have different memory size, and therefore different range.
        :feedback_d: Incorrect.
 Round off errors are observed more when variables with lesser memory size are used.